windicss/docs/guide/index.md

 **Windi CSS** is a next-generation utility-first CSS framework.

-If you are already familiar with [Tailwind CSS], think about Windi CSS as an **on-demanded** alternative to Tailwind, which provides faster load times, **fully compatible with Tailwind v2.0** and with a bunch of additional cool features.
+If you are already familiar with [Tailwind CSS], think about Windi CSS as an **on-demand** alternative to Tailwind, which provides faster load times, **fully compatible with Tailwind v2.0** and with a bunch of additional cool features.

 ## Why Windi CSS?